jeosol/hello-world-docker/README.markdown

 Please see the included **Dockerfile-exe**, Makefile and associated lisp and bash scripts for this setup.

 ## Installation
-To clone the **hello-world-docker** repository to your local machine, enter the following command in a shell:
+Enter the following command in a shell to clone the **hello-world-docker** repository to your local machine:
 ```
 git clone https://github.com/jeosol/hello-world-docker.git
 ```